ras-drive/rtcps/README.md

 # What is this app?

 This is an attempt at a port scanner written in Rust as a hobby project.
-I though it would be a fun little tool to make while also brushing up on writing CLI apps now that I have more experience programming.
+I thought it would be a fun little tool to make while also brushing up on writing CLI apps now that I have more experience programming.

 The common ports collection was acquired by running the following command